agustinpaul0/ImageGallery/README.md

 2. **Compatibility:** Requires a modern browser supporting HTML5, CSS3, and ES6 JavaScript.
 3. **Security:** Since images and descriptions are stored locally, they are not protected against access if the device is shared.
 4. **Errors:** If too many images are uploaded, the app tends to fail at correctly deleting the images and consistently maintaining the information uploaded.

+## Contribution
+This project is open for contributions.
+Feel free to submit **Pull Requests** to improve the functionality or fix known bugs, such as the issues with Lakitu or the poor contrast between the Buzzy Beetles and the last background.

 ## Author
 Developed by Paul Agustín.